-When you receive an invitation to the Spain job interview, you may apply for a Spain visa and Spain work permit.
-Then prepare yourself for a job interview and take a look at Spain dress code because how you dress is one of the most important attributes in not hired for available jobs.
+When you receive an invitation to the Spain job interview, you may apply for a Spain visa and a Spain work permit.
+Then prepare yourself for a job interview and take a look at Spain's dress code because how you dress is one of the most important attributes in not being hired for available jobs.

 Good luck with your Spain job search!